vue-vine/vue-vine/packages/docs/design/spec.md

 }
 ```

 When you annotate one prop's type, no matter where it's defined.
-Vine leaves the type checking task to IDE side, and we'll drop all the types when generating the component object's props.
+Vine will transfer type checking to IDE side, and we'll drop all the types when generating the component object's props.

 That opinionated behavior is by design at the beginning of my design.
 Vue 3.3 add a self-implemented type checking to do analysis, but it's no doubt that there will be many unexpected edge cases in the future.

-You **must** specify any boolean props with a literal `boolean` annotation, just like what we talked about in the [`vineProp` section](/design/macros#vineprop).
+You **must** specify any boolean props with a literal `boolean` annotation, just like what we'll talk about later in the [`vineProp` section](/design/macros#vineprop).

 In a nutshell, if you don't provide a formal parameter for the VCF, and no `vineProp` macro call inside the VCF as well, the props will be `{}`.